Botanical art in the expanded field.

-Expressions of Iinterest are now invited for the inaugural Prize from artists working across a range of mediums, including, and not limited to, painting, mixed media, works on paper, digital, video, photography, sculpture, and textiles.
+Expressions of interest are now invited for the York Botanic Art Prize 2021 from artists working across a range of mediums, including, and not limited to, painting, mixed media, works on paper, digital, video, photography, sculpture, and textiles.

 Botanical art in Australia has undergone somewhat of a renaissance in the last 10 years; however, unlike other botanical art prizes, we're not looking for scientific illustrations nor necessarily representative work - the only limitation being that work must directly relate to the theme of Western Australian flora and make reference to specific WA species.
 Artists whose work challenges traditional notions and conventions of botanical art, in a sense 'botanical art in the expanded field', are encouraged to enter.

-The award will be judged by Professor Kingsley Dixon, Helen Turner, Gregory Pryor and Angela Stewart, with the winner announced at the formal opening on Sunday 1 November 2020.
+The prize will be judged by Ryonen Butcher, Ted Snell, and Sharon Tassicker, with the winner announced at the formal opening on Sunday 21 November 2021.

 Submit your EOI to: email@example.com